How do I Answer a Lawsuit for Debt Collection? | Printable Packet

 Use this if you have been served with a lawsuit in a debt collection case and want to keep a court from entering a default judgment against you.

 *This is not a substitute for a lawyer’s representation.
-Try to talk to or hire a lawyer before answering papers.
+Try to talk to or hire a lawyer before answering a lawsuit.

-You can also use our interactive Answersing a Lawsuit for Debt Collection interview.
-It's a short online interview that will create the necessary court forms for you to print.
+You can also use our online interview, Answer a Lawsuit for Debt Collection.
+It creates the necessary court forms.
 Use it instead of this packet if you do not want to handwrite your forms.

 Yes, if you want to defend the lawsuit.
 If you do not file an Answer, the court will enter a Default Judgment against you.